MaryQuiroz/isdi-bootcamp-202402/staff/mary-quiroz/project/doc/README.md

 ### Use Cases

-- cat Profile: Provide the option to add at least one cat, with basic details such as name, breed  and age
+- add cat (provide the option to add at least one cat, with basic details such as name, color, breed  and age)
+- edit cat (change information)
+- remove cat
+- list cats

-- Task List: Implement a basic task list function where users can add, mark as completed, and delete tasks related to cat care.
-Tasks can be generic at the beginning, such as "buy food," "veterinarian visit," etc.
+- list tasks (function where users can add, mark as completed, and delete tasks related to cat care, such as "buy foot", "buy flea collar", "veterinarian visit," etc.)
+- add task
+- mark task (done)
+- delete task
+- edit task

+- Task List: Implement task list

 ### UI Design